Title: | Functional Biogeography Analyses |

 : the percentage of species with non-missing value for the trait.

-library("funbiogeo") data("species_traits") species_coverage_by_trait <- fb_count_species_by_trait(species_traits) head(species_coverage_by_trait)
+species_coverage_by_trait <- fb_count_species_by_trait(woodiv_traits) head(species_coverage_by_trait)

-library("funbiogeo") data("species_traits") species_coverage_by_trait <- fb_count_species_by_trait(species_traits) head(species_coverage_by_trait)
+species_coverage_by_trait <- fb_count_species_by_trait(woodiv_traits) head(species_coverage_by_trait)

 For each species computes the percentage of traits without NA